 Look through all the different styles in your field.
-For food photography this post, by Desserts for Breakfast, is really helpful.
+For food photography, this post, by Desserts for Breakfast, is really helpful.

 Ask a good friend to define your photography style.
-Sometimes it helps to give them some parameters like, “Give me five words that describes my images.”
+Sometimes it helps to give them some parameters like, “Give me five words that describe my images.”
 We artists are often too close to our own work to recognize that we actually have a style.
-Our friends and family can help label our visual voice and if you trust their critiques that can keep you accountable to staying true to your voice.
+Our friends and family can help label our visual voice and if you trust their critiques that can keep you accountable for staying true to your voice.

 The best way to find your voice is to shoot, shoot, shoot.
 The more images you take, the more comfortable and confident you will be in speaking your own language through the lens.

 To learn even more about compositional methods and unique perspectives that will inspire you to see and shoot life in a whole new way, check out the Craftsy online class Creative Photography: Capture Life Differently.
-Use your camera to connect with the world and take shots that capture love, laughter and everything in between!
+Use your camera to connect to the world and take shots that capture love, laughter and everything in between!